Clues to inside-out quenching in quiescent galaxies at $1.2\lesssim z\lesssim2.2$: Age, Fe-, and Mg-abundance gradients from JWST-SUSPENSE: Methods

 As the SUSPENSE galaxies were observed using two dither configurations (see Section~\ref{sec:data_sample} and \citealt{Slob_2024}), there are two 2D spectra for each galaxy.
-We perform the extraction routine described above on the 2D spectrum in each dither, giving us an integrated, core, and outskirt spectrum for each dither.
-We mask outliers in the flux due to cosmic ray impacts or bad pixels using the outlier detection algorithm from \cite{Slob_2024}.
+We performed the extraction routine described above on the 2D spectrum in each dither, giving us an integrated, core, and outskirt spectrum for each dither.
+We masked outliers in the flux due to cosmic ray impacts or bad pixels using the outlier detection algorithm from \cite{Slob_2024}.
 For seven galaxies, the dithers encompass the same spatial regions.
-In these cases, we mean-stack the integrated, core, and outskirt spectra for each dither, respectively, leaving us with three 1D spectra (one integrated, core, and outskirt spectrum for each galaxy).
-The two dithers for the remaining galaxy (130040) were performed in different positions on the galaxy as its centre was exactly between two shutters, and thus each dither encloses a different spatial region.
-Therefore, for 130040 only, we analyse the core and outskirt spectra for each dither separately.
-After fitting (see Section~\ref{sec:results}), we find large error bars on our results in dither 1, so we discard it from the analysis and only consider dither 2.
+In these cases, we mean-stacked the integrated, core, and outskirt spectra for each dither, respectively, leaving us with three 1D spectra (one integrated, core, and outskirt spectrum for each galaxy).
+As a consequence of the MSA geometry, the two dithers for the remaining galaxy (130040) were performed in different positions on the galaxy.
+This is because its centre was exactly between two shutters, and thus each dither encloses a different spatial region.
+Therefore, for 130040 only, we analysed the core and outskirt spectra for each dither separately.
+We found that the S/N in the outskirts of dither 1 was too low to robustly fit stellar population parameters (see Section~\ref{sec:data_sample} and Appendix~\ref{sec:mocks}).
+This lower S/N could be due to astrometric errors, implying that the slit in dither 2 was better centred on the galaxy than in dither 1 and than indicated by the image in Fig.~\ref{fig:image_cutout_overview}.
+Thus, we only considered dither 2 for this galaxy.
 We show our defined core and outskirts regions for each galaxy in Fig.~\ref{fig:image_cutout_overview} (with only the dither 2 regions shown for 130040).